DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 ### Data Bootcamp Mini-Course, 2015 edition

-An overview of the tools and skills you'll learn in the **[Data Bootcamp course](https://github.com/DaveBackus/Data_Bootcamp#data-bootcamp)** at NYU Stern.
+A brief overview of the tools and skills you'll learn in the **[Data Bootcamp course](https://github.com/DaveBackus/Data_Bootcamp#data-bootcamp)** at NYU Stern.
 Developed by Dave Backus, Chase Coleman, Spencer Lyon, and Glenn Okun.
 With the help and support of Sarah Beckett-Hile, Hersh Iyer, and executives at Amazon.

 November 6 and 13, 2-4pm, Tisch UC 25
 * Session 1:  Python fundamentals, graphics (matplotlib).